Rising to new challenges - Do we have what it takes to be successful communication leaders?

 In an age where trust in government, media and business is broken, and where organizations have to negotiate unprecedented levels of complexity, ambiguity, immediacy, and connectivity, the role of corporate communications has never been more challenging.
 The good news for Corporate Affairs Directors is: there has never been a better opportunity to take ownership and have impact as responsibilities increasingly broaden beyond the traditional communications and reputation.

-Korn Ferry, world leader in leadership development, has looked in more detail at the changing requirements for the role, in a new report which sets out to define what best-in-class Corporate Affairs leadership looks like in the age of the Fourth Industrial Revolution.
+Korn Ferry, a world leader in leadership development, has looked in more detail at the changing requirements for the role, in a new report which sets out to define what best-in-class Corporate Affairs leadership looks like in the age of the Fourth Industrial Revolution.

 The European Association of Communication Directors Netherlands (EACD NL) and Korn Ferry invite senior in-house communication professionals to an open and thought-provoking discussion about the changing demands to corporate communications and what the future (requirements) of the corporate affairs leader will look like.

 Speakers Andrew Lowe (Senior Client Partner at Korn Ferry) and Desi Kimmins (Head of Leadership Development at Korn Ferry) will present the main findings of the report before engaging in a meaningful group discussion.
 Joining the panel to further fuel the group discussion are Nanda Huizing (Head of Brand, Communications and Digital at Philips) and Michiel Dijkman (Head Corporate Affairs & Communication at Samsung).

 The panel discussion will be in English and will be moderated by Inge Wallage, owner/founder of The Butterfly Effect and Managing Director EACD.

 15:30 – 15:45 Walk in

 16:45 – 17:45 Group discussion

 18:00 – 19:00 Drinks reception at Restaurant Gember

 4 minute walk from the museum